-Løbet Description Details Callour CTCF CTCF-enriched element Sites of CTCF signal lacking histone modifications, often associated with open chromatin.
+Label Description Details Callour CTCF CTCF-enriched element Sites of CTCF signal lacking histone modifications, often associated with open chromatin.
 Many probably have a function in insulator assays, but because of the multifunctional nature of CTCF, we are conservative in our description.
 Also enriched for the cohesin components RAD21 and SMC3; CTCF is known to recruit the cohesin complex.
 Turquoise E Predicted enhancer Regions of open chromatin associated with H3K4me1 signal.
 Enriched for other enhancer- associated marks, including transcription factors known to act at enhancers.
 In enhancer assays, many of these (>50%) function as enhancers.
 A more conservative alternative would be ob- regulatory regions.
-Enriched for sites for the proteins encoded by EP300, F0S, F0SL1, GATA2, HDAC8, JUNB, JUND, NFE2, SMARCA4, SMARCB1, SIRT6 and TAL1 genes in K562 cells.
-Have nuclear and whole-cell RNA signal, particularly poly(A) - fraction.
-Orangé PF R Predicted promoter flanking region Predicted repressed or low-activity region Regions that generally surround TSS segments (see below).
-Light red Grey TSS Predicted promoter region including TSS Found close to or overlapping GENCODE TSS sites.
+Enriched for sites for the proteins encoded by EP300, POS, POSL1, GATA2, HDAC8, JUNB, JUNB, NFE2, SMARCA4, SMARCB1, SIRT6 and TAL1 genes in K562 cells.
+Have nuclear and whole-cell RNA signal, particularly poly(A)- fraction.
+Orange PF Predicted promoter flanking region Regions that generally surround TSS segments (see below).
+Light red R Predicted represed or low-activity region This is a merged state that includes H3K27me3 polycomb-enriched regions, along with regions that are silent in terms of observed signal for the input assays to the segmentations (low or no signal).
+They may have other signals (for example, RNA, not in the segmentation input data).
+Enriched for sites for the proteins encoded by REST and some other factors (for example, proteins encoded by BRF2, CEBPB, MARK, TRIM28, 2NF274 and SETDB1 genes in K562 cells).
+Grey TSS Predicted promoter region including TSS Found close to or overlapping GENCODE TSS sites.
 High precision/recall for TSSs.
 Enriched for H3K4me3.
 Sites of open chromatin.
 Enriched for transcription factors known to act close to promoters and polymerases Pol II and Pol III.
 Short RNAs are most enriched in these segments.
-Bright red т Predicted transcribed region Overlap gene bodies with H3K36me3 transcriptional elongation signal.
-Enriched for phosphorylated form of Pol II signal (elongating polymerase) and poly(A) RNA, especially cytoplasmic.
-Dark green WE Predicted weak enhancer or open chromatin cis-regulatory element Similar to the E state, but weaker signals and weaker enrichments.
+Bright red т Predicted transcribed region Overlap gere bodies with H3K36me3 transcriptional elongation signal.
+Enriched for phosphorylated form of Pol II signal (elongating polymerase) and poly(4) RNA, especially cytoplasmic.
+Dark green WE Predicted weak enhancer or open observation cis-regulatory element Similar to the E state, but weaker signals and weaker enrichments.
 Yellow